Updated on July 18, 2025.

 National Multiple Sclerosis Society

-Although multiple sclerosis (MS) is the primary focus, the webpage for the National Multiple Sclerosis Society features information on other autoimmune neurological diseases as well.
-Their page on NMOSD is another great starting point for background information on the condition and information on the medications used to treat NMOSD, with links to prescribing information for both approved therapies and medications that are prescribed off-label.
+Although multiple sclerosis (MS) is the primary focus, the website for the National Multiple Sclerosis Society features information on other autoimmune neurological diseases, as well.
+Their page on NMOSD is another good starting point for learning the basics.
+You can also get information about the medications used to treat NMOSD, with links to prescribing information for both approved therapies and medications that are prescribed off-label.

-The page also has a section on the important differences between MS and NMOSD.
-The two conditions can share several common symptoms in the early stages, and NMOSD can be mistaken for or misdiagnosed as MS. However, these are two distinct autoimmune diseases that attack the body in different ways, progress in different ways, and require different approaches to treatment.
+The page has a section on the important differences between MS and NMOSD, too.
+The two conditions have several common symptoms in the early stages, and NMOSD can be mistaken for or misdiagnosed as MS. However, these are two distinct autoimmune diseases that attack the body in different ways, progress in different ways, and require different approaches to treatment.

 The Siegel Rare Neuroimmune Association (SRNA)

 This international nonprofit organization is dedicated to supporting people who are living with rare neuroimmune disorders like NMOSD.
-If you want to connect with someone to ask questions about your diagnosis, this is your site.
-You’ll find hotlines and email addresses that can connect you with a team that can provide personalized assistance.
+If you want to ask someone questions about your diagnosis, this is your site.
+You’ll find hotlines and email addresses to connect you with a team that can provide personalized assistance.
 There are also resources for finding healthcare providers who specialize in neuroimmune diseases, finding support groups, and information on clinical trials.